MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 		Cloud Manager PIA URL: http://labcm.cm.labnet.oraclevcn.com:8000
 		Cloud Manager PIA SSL URL: https://labcm.cm.labnet.oraclevcn.com:8443

-## Part 9.
-Access Cloud Manager

 NOTE: Usually, it takes an hour for Cloud Manager to finish the bootstrap script.
 Till the script is successfully executed and you get the above message, you won't be able to access cloud manager URL.
-This is a long process, if you are not able to complete this in session 1, please make sure to watch this video to make sure you complete till Level 500 before session 2.
+This is a long process.

+Here is a video  which navigates you through the workshop till Level 500.
 [Video](https://objectstorage.us-ashburn-1.oraclecloud.com/p/m9ftrl_8RSOMrmOdBU-40MvIIZHbVABb6kOgYs54dIyHACgdyvZWaxw4B35y1oN6/n/orasenatdpltoci03/b/TestDrive/o/LabOverview.mp4)

+## Part 9.
+Access Cloud Manager

 1. Launch a browser in your local machine to access your Cloud Manager PIA URL (CM\_http\_url)